kbalog/uis-dat310-spring2017/assignments/README.md

 All questions related to assignments should be sent to dat310help@googlegroups.com.

+[This document](../HOWTO_GitHub.md) explains how to hand in the assignments on GitHub.
+For the codecademy assignments you don't need to submit anything.

 ## Requirements

   - You need to register at the [online course admin site](http://bit.ly/uis-dat310) by 16/01 16:00